danielbodnar/awesome-stars/BY-LANG.md

 - [winglang/wing](https://github.com/winglang/wing) - The Wing Programming Language
 - [hocus-dev/hocus](https://github.com/hocus-dev/hocus) - 🪄 Spin up ready-to-code, disposable dev environments on your own servers.
 Self-hosted alternative to Gitpod and Github Codespaces.
 - [devexperts/dx-platform](https://github.com/devexperts/dx-platform) -
+- [Expensify/App](https://github.com/Expensify/App) - Welcome to New Expensify: a complete re-imagination of financial collaboration, centered around chat.
+Help us build the next generation of Expensify by sharing feedback and contributing to the code.
 - [makeplane/plane](https://github.com/makeplane/plane) - 🔥 🔥 🔥 Open Source JIRA, Linear and Asana Alternative.
 Plane helps you track your issues, epics, and product roadmaps in the simplest way possible.
 - [upscayl/upscayl](https://github.com/upscayl/upscayl) - 🆙 Upscayl - Free and Open Source AI Image Upscaler for Linux, MacOS and Windows built with Linux-First philosophy.
 - [invoke-ai/InvokeAI](https://github.com/invoke-ai/InvokeAI) - InvokeAI is a leading creative engine for Stable Diffusion models, empowering professionals, artists, and enthusiasts to generate and create visual media using the latest AI-driven technologies.
 The s